National Park Adventure

 🚲 Bike Rentals for the Carriage Roads

 45 miles of car-free, crushed-gravel carriage roads (built by John D. Rockefeller Jr.) — flat, shaded, and family-friendly.
-Easiest family loop: Eagle Lake or around Jordan Pond.
-Only Class-1 pedal-assist e-bikes are legal on the carriage roads (no throttle) — helmets typically included.
-Your Wed Jul 22 tour is booked through Fair Harbor (RadRover 6 Plus + Woom UP 5); the shops below are Class-1 alternatives if you need to swap the throttle-equipped RadRover for a carriage-road-legal bike.
+From downtown Bar Harbor the easiest ride is the Witch Hole Pond loop via Duck Brook; the Eagle Lake and Jordan Pond loops sit deeper in the park.
+Only Class-1 pedal-assist e-bikes are legal on the carriage roads (no throttle).
+Your Wed Jul 22 tour is booked with Maine State E-Bike, 39 Cottage St (two RadRover 6 Plus + one Woom UP 5, booking #361149277) — their bikes are configured Class-1 / throttle-off for the carriage roads.
+The shops below are backups if you ever need to add or swap a bike.

 Biggest Fleet • In Town